|appliance resource center|

 If your freezer is completely cooled, you should get a batch of cubes every three hours.
 Note: It takes 24 hours for a newly installed ice maker to start making ice and 72 hours for it to swing into full operation.
 So be patient and remember to be supportive of your new fridge as it reaches its full ice-making potential.

-A loose drain cap can leave you with thin ice because water will empty from the water pan, so tighten that drain cap!
+A loose drain cap can leave you with thin ice because water will empty from the water pan.

 The drain tube could be clogged from sediment.
 Shut off the water line, wait, and turn it back on.
 This should help flush the sediment out.
 And speaking of the drain tube, make sure there are no kinks in it as they could prevent the flow of that rejected water out